nfagerlund/puppet-docs/source/puppet/4.7/reference/passenger.markdown

 * Copy the `ext/rack/config.ru` file from the Puppet source code into the parent directory
 * Set the ownership of the config.ru file

 > **Note:** The `chown` step is important --- the owner of this file is the user the Puppet master process will run under.
-This should usually be `puppet`, but may be different in your deployment.
+This should usually be `puppet`, but might be different in your deployment.
 >
-> Also, make sure the Apache user (which may vary by platform) can both read and traverse all three directories, can traverse all of its parent directories, and can write to the "tmp" directory.
+> Also, make sure the Apache user (which varies by platform) can both read and traverse all three directories, can traverse all of its parent directories, and can write to the "tmp" directory.

 These steps will look something like this: